Jihane Almira Chedid: Early life and education

 Chedid was born in Semarang, Central Java, Indonesia to a Lebanese father, Jihad Chedid, and Javanese mother, Neneng (Nancy) Wulandari Chedid.
-Her experience in the entertainment industry started when she was 12 years old, by working as an actress and fashion model in Jakarta.
+When she was 12 years old, she worked as an actress and fashion model in Jakarta.
 She attended high school at Singapore Intercultural School, Bona Vista.
 She holds a Bachelor of Science in Information Technology from PGRI Semarang University and continued her study of graphic design at the Bina Nusantara University – Jakarta.
-On 12 March 2020, together with Puteri Indonesia 2020-Ayu Maulida Putri and Puteri Indonesia Lingkungan 2020-Putu Ayu Saraswati, the Puteri Indonesia 2020 queens including Chedid were named People's Consultative Assembly Ambassadors by the Speaker, Bambang Soesatyo.
-She represented Indonesia in several international competitions, such as Guess Girl Search South East Asia 2015 together with Puteri Indonesia 2017 - Bunga Jelitha Ibrani, and Nylon magazine face off 2016.
+On 12 March 2020, together with Puteri Indonesia 2020-Ayu Maulida Putri and Puteri Indonesia Lingkungan 2020-Putu Ayu Saraswati, the Puteri Indonesia 2020 winners including Chedid were named People's Consultative Assembly Ambassadors by the Speaker, Bambang Soesatyo.
+She represented Indonesia in several international competitions, including Guess Girl Search South East Asia 2015 together with Puteri Indonesia 2017 - Bunga Jelitha Ibrani, and Nylon magazine face off 2016.

 Pageantry

-Chedid (center) as the People's Consultative Assembly Ambassador attending Minister of Foreign Affairs of the Republic of Indonesia (MoFA) Exhibition Event at the Wieliczka Salt Mine - Poland on 21 August 2021.

 Puteri Central Java 2020

 Chedid joined the contest at the provincial level of the Puteri Central Java 2020, and was chosen as the winner of Puteri Central Java 2020, where she also won "Miss Congeniality" special award.